momentum-assignments/django--photo-gallery/README.md

     - **Idea**: Can galleries be shared so that multiple users can add photos to them?
 - Users can upload photos
     - Consider whether photos need to be in a gallery or not.
 Can they be in multiple galleries?
 These are questions you need to answer.
     - Photos should have thumbnails.
-Look at [Django-Imagekit](https://github.com/matthewwithanm/django-imagekit) or [DjangoVersatileImagefield](https://github.com/respondcreate/django-versatileimagefield).
-Make a choice between these two libraries
+Look at [Django-Imagekit](https://github.com/matthewwithanm/django-imagekit) and see if it will work for your needs.
 - Users have profiles where you can see their galleries
     - If you have public and private galleries, then don't show private galleries
     - What if you can have pictures not in galleries?
 How does that work?
     - This doesn't have to look like a list of galleries.
 This could be a series of updates, Facebook-style, for example.
     - **Idea**: Users can _pin_ or _spotlight_ photos or galleries to appear first.
 - Users can leave comments on photos
     - When a user leaves a comment, the owner of the photo should get an email notifying them of that comment. (**Idea**: perhaps you don't get the email if you are both the owner and wrote the comment.)
 - There is an API to interact with galleries and photos.
 This can be read-only or read-write.

 In addition to these features, it is required that your application has a front-end to interact with it.
 This can be wholly Django views, Django views + JavaScript to enhance them (most likely), or wholly JavaScript + an API in Django.